Applying for local authority/social housing

 Buying a local authority house or flat

 Schemes for local authority tenants to buy their homes at a discount.
 Applications for the 1995 Tenant Purchase Scheme will close on 31 December 2012.

 Your rights as a housing association tenant

-General introduction to the subject of housing association tenants' rights in Ireland.
+General introduction to the subject of housing association tenants' rights.

 Joint tenancy and relationship breakdown

 Rent arrears in local authority housing

 Local authorities can evict tenants who are engaging in anti-social behaviour.

 Rental Accommodation Scheme